Last fact-checked: 15 February 2020

 The most likely danger you will encounter in San José is from pick-pockets.
 City crowds are easy-pickings, so don’t be a victim and make sure you remain vigilant.

 Yes – the quality of dental care in San José is just as good as you would receive at home providing you go to a good dentist.
 Finding a good dentist takes a great deal of research and effort, and even then can you be sure the information you have found is reliable?

 At Dental Departures we have simplified this process.
 We are independent and all the dentists listed our site have all been quality-checked by us, and we know they provide excellent dental services.
 Our verification methods include real patient reviews, but more importantly, we check our dentist’s qualifications and experience, as well as visiting the clinics.

 A good deal of dentists who treat overseas patients are increasingly aware that patients are looking for comparable standards with their dentists at home.
 Many are now opting for international qualifications, experience and affiliations so that patients understand that their dentist abroad is just as capable as any dentist at home.

-So, you will find dentists in San José who are members of the American Dental Association and clinics who have received international recognition with the prestigious JCI accreditation for delivering excellent standards in quality and safety.
+So, you will find dentists in San José with good credentials who are members of the American Dental Association and clinics who have received international recognition with the prestigious JCI accreditation for delivering excellent standards in quality and safety.

 Providing affordable, high-quality dental care is paramount to our dentists and to Dental Departures and we make every effort to ensure you receive exactly that, and our price promise means you will always pay the best price available for your treatment.

 We are pleased to say that all of our clinics in San José have warranties or guarantees on the work their dentists perform and on any lab work carried out, for example on dental veneers, dentures, dental crowns and more.